ninexball/Secrets-of-Evangelion-plus-Mari-Makinami-Illustrious/3 - thanatos.md

 human falsity from words, what remains is the truth of the world.

+### Sayonara as a charm
+Keep in mind Class-rep has never been shown to be a magician or any kind of impact on reality.
+Shinji has also no knowledge or agreement with that view.
+He told Ayanami that Sayonara is too sad, since it is words of departure.
+That is his real view.
+The true purpose of the "charms" is a reminder that it is up to the viewers to materialize Shinji's true wishes.
+Or perhaps it is left as an indication of the Staff's desire to show something of their desire to see Asuka reunited with Shinji in some way.

 ### Wunder
 A divine magic.
 Something beautiful.
 For me a child, Wunder was the magic that brought Studio Ghibli worlds like Totoro alive.